gocd/go-cookbook/README.markdown

 # Go Agent

 go::agent will install and configure a Go agent, and associate it with an existing Go server.
+By default it will install one agent per CPU.
+You can override this via node[:go][:agent][:instance_count].

 # Single Node
 go::default will install both on the same node.